 “Yes, you better.
 Anyway, Flo’s under her parents’ watchful eye, so it’s much harder for us to be together.”

 “It’s not a competition.
 If you want me to really love you, you’ll know what I want, not just what you want.”

 “I hardly know you.
 You’re crushing badly on me, which I obviously like.
 Get to know me better and you’ll be more confident about it.
 It’s a long and winding road.
 We’ve barely started.”

 “What do you mean that Jace’s approves of me.”

 “I just know in my heart what he thinks.”
 I see Jace give him a kiss on his neck which makes him twitch.
-I’m not about to get into the why of that.
+I’m not about to get into the why and where for of that.

 Next, I address the Out-Crowd.